-Course Title: Lifespan Growth & Development Prefix and Number: SOCI 1301 Division - Department : Social Sciences - Sociology Course Type: select from one of the following categories. - Academic General Education Course (from ACGM - but not in TVCC Core) - Academic General Education Course (Holl Acod - but hot in 1 voc core) □ - Academic TVCC Core Course ☐ - WECM Courses Semester Credit Hours: Lecture & Lab/other hours
+Course Title: Introduction to Sociology Prefix and Number: SOCI 1301 Division - Department : Social Sciences - Sociology Course Type : select from one of the following categories. □ - Academic General Education Course (from ACGM - but not in TVCC Core) ☑ - Academic TVCC Core Course □ - WECM Courses Semester Credit Hours: Lecture & Lab/other hours

-Other hours include practicum, clinical or other types of non-lecture instruction. \If other, please specify:
+Other hours include practicum, clinical or other types of non-lecture instruction.
+If other, please specify: